-- 1.2.1 Acknowledge and support the progress made in tackling this agenda and provide comments on the Tackling Poverty and Inequalities Annual Reports.
-The final draft reports along with comments from Area Committees will be reported to the Communities Committee on the 6th June 2024. - 1.2.2 Identify any specific local concerns which the Tackling Poverty and Inequalities Strategic Partnership could be asked to consider, as part of the development of further plans; - 1.2.3 Provide comments on the future of the Aberdeenshire Information and Advice Framework.
-Comments from Area Committees will inform the future model which will be agreed at Communities Committee on the 6th June 2024.
+- 1.2.1 Acknowledge and support the progress made in tackling this agenda and provide comments on the Tackling Poverty & Inequalities Annual Reports.
+The final draft reports along with comments from Area Committees will be reported to the Communities Committee on 6 June 2024, - 1.2.2 Identify any specific local concerns which the Tackling Poverty and Inequalities Strategic Partnership could be asked to consider, as part of the development of further plans, and - 1.2.3 Provide comments on the future of the Aberdeenshire Information and Advice Framework.
+Comments from Area Committees will inform the future model which will be agreed at Communities Committee on 6 June 2024.